faizanusmani20/student-management-system-c/README.md

-# student-management-system-c
-Student Management System in C is a console based program created to demonstrate core C programming concepts.
-It allows users to add, view and search student records using a simple menu driven interface.
-Student data such as roll number, name and marks are stored using structures and arrays.
-The project focuses on modular code!!
+# Student Management System in C

+A simple console-based Student Management System written in C.
+This project is designed for beginners to practice structured programming and understand how real-world data can be managed using basic C concepts.

+## 🚀 Features
+- Add student records (Roll No, Name, Marks)
+- Display all student details in a tabular format
+- Search student by roll number
+- Menu-driven user interface
+- Clean and beginner-friendly code structure

+## 🛠️ Technologies Used
+- C Programming Language
+- Standard C Libraries (`stdio.h`, `string.h`)

+## 📂 Project Structure
+- Uses `struct` to store student data
+- Modular functions for each operation
+- Array-based in-memory storage